Real Estate Investing ROI Section Overview:

 We’re seeing a higher overall return on this Nomad™ over the rental property for two reasons:

 - The power of leverage.
 This client put less money down, so he has move leverage.
 The more leverage, the higher your return (and the higher your loss – it cuts both ways!)

 - It’s a more expensive property.
 A 5% appreciation of a more expensive asset will always return more than a less expensive asset.
 He also gets a higher debt paydown and depreciation benefit.

 Let’s take a look at the math again:

 You gotta love the power of leverage!!
 Yes, a large part of your real estate investing return is coming from appreciation, but if you dial it back to a 3% appreciation rate, then the return is $13,050 which is a $13,050 / $26,000 = 50% return.
 Still not shabby!

 As I mentioned earlier, this example is scratching the surface for house hack and Nomad™ properties.
 Make sure you review the Denver Nomad™ and House Hacking Overview course for all the details and how we can manipulate the numbers to make it a positive cash flowing property!

-Hopefully, this course opened your eyes to a different way of analyzing rental properties and for comparing it to other investment classes.
+Hopefully, this course opened your eyes to a different way of analyzing rental properties and for comparing returns on real estate investments to other investment classes.
 This is a deep topic that has a learning curve to it.
 Continue on with the course, attend classes, and ask your questions in the comments below.